introduction to Grant writing

 Reflection:

 Click here to complete the first of two reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Develop a compelling Letter of Intent